CONSCIOUSLY TAMING OUR INNER & ORGANIZATIONAL CONTROL FREAK

 What’s even more remarkable is even when everything is okay, a loss of predictability STILL causes a stress response.
 Yes – EVEN IF EXTERNAL CIRCUMSTANCES ARE OKAY!

 This clearly explains why people would rather shock themselves with an electric shock than sit silently.
 When we sit in silence and stillness, we don’t know what’s coming, hence, a fear of the unknown.
 Whereas, an electrical shock is known.
+This is also why we can’t sit still - we move into action to make things predictable.
+These activities create a lot of QUANTITY of action instead of QUALITY of action.
+WE REACH FOR OUR PHONES AND START UNCONSCIOUSLY SCROLLING.
+We create the addiction to our devices because it gives us something predictable to do.

 Here’s a workplace example…